dagger/dagger/docs/current/sdk/go/959738-get-started.md

 Now that the tool can build a Go application and output the build result, it should target multiple OS and architecture combinations.
 Many applications need to be distributed to users on a variety of systems.

-1. Update the file `main.go` and some new steps to the `build()` function as shown below.
+1. Update the file `main.go` with some new steps to the `build()` function as shown below.
 Save the file once done.

 ```go
 func build(repoUrl string) error {